-- 4.27 Our dual aim has been to improve the administration of the Scheme by lifting the performance of the current Administrator while designing a future services model for Scheme administration.
-This will form the basis of the next iteration of the Scheme's administration services. - 4.28 The existing contract between MyCSP and the Cabinet Office has been extended until the end of December 2023 and MyCSP will partner with the Cabinet Office to implement the 2015 Remedy Programme. - 4.29 Work on a new programme has commenced to consider the future administration services of the Scheme, including a new re-procurement exercise.
+- 4.26 Our dual aim has been to improve the administration of the Scheme by lifting the performance of the current Administrator while designing a future services model for Scheme administration.
+This will form the basis of the next iteration of the Scheme's administration services. - 4.27 The existing contract between MyCSP and the Cabinet Office has been extended until the end of December 2023, and MyCSP will partner with the Cabinet Office to implement the 2015 Remedy Programme. - 4.28 Work on a new programme has commenced to consider the future administration services of the Scheme, including a new re-procurement exercise.
+Further details can be found in paragraph 1.71.